Minecraft-EdisiMelayu/Arkib-JawiCraft/log-perubahan.md

 - Un-Jawi-fied the "Copyright Mojang AB." text, due to alignment problems which cause some characters to be rendered out of bounds (1.20.2+)
 - Fixed some untranslated painting names (both Rumi & Jawi, 1.19.3+)
 - Updated both in-game credits and credits within the zip file
+- Updated pack icons for all versions!
+  - 1.7 - 1.14 & 1.17-1.18 versions have their background updated, to better reflect their respective updates
+  - 1.15-1.16, 1.19 & 1.20 (along side all the other versions) simply have the JawiCraft logo updated, to fix a kerning problem within the "کرف‌ت" text (which I never noticed before)

 ---
 # 1.8